YaoWang199808/YaoWang199808.github.io/_pages/about.md

 [//]: # (From March 2023 to November 2023, I worked as a Research Assistant at the [ASTAPLE lab]&#40;https://www.astaple.com/&#41; of Hong Kong Polytechnic University, under the supervision of [Prof. Haibo Hu]&#40;https://haibohu.org/&#41; and [Dr. Qingqing Ye]&#40;https://www.qingqingye.net/&#41;. )

 ### 🤔 Research Interests:
-* Differential privacy.
+* Differential Privacy.
-* Federated learning.
+* Federated Learning.
-* Trustworthy machine learning (fairness, privacy and robustness).
+* Trustworthy Machine Learning (fairness, privacy and robustness).

 # 🔥 News